EXPLORE YOUR AUTHENTIC SELF

 Generally, three obstacles can delay mental health treatment: For one, seeking a therapist or staying in therapy is never easy.
 There may be secrets we may keep from ourselves as some inner matters may be too sensitive or painful to expose.
 Two, it can also be daunting to search from a slew of professionals with varying qualifications and orientations.
 Not all doctors are alike, nor is their training and how they conduct therapy.
 Three, there may also be shame or stigma that is may be associated with seeing a clinical psychologist.

 Recent disclosure of the mental health struggles of famous personalities and celebrities, such as Prince Harry, Michele Obama, Sophie Turner (Sansa Stark of Game of Thrones), Lady Gaga, Michael Phelps, J.K.
 Rowling, and so forth, have assisted in alleviating the stigma.
 Hearing stories of how others' struggle can also normalize that you are not alone when you seek help.
-Recently, Covid-19 has turned the world upside down and amplified our society's need to reconsider mental health as an essential and continuous medical relationship that people can avail in their lives.
+Recently, Covid-19 has turned the world upside down and amplified our society's need to reconsider mental health as an essential and continuous medical relationship.
+Through psychotherapeutic support by a cultural and clinical psychologist such as myself - in contrast to someone not versed in culture - you gain to understand how society and social stressors can play a role in constructing their emotional worlds and self-worth.

 Denial, shame, and fear can keep us disconnected from ourselves and in places of pain.
 Each of us has our unique ways of suffering.
 Challenged by distress, some of us can tend to go to dark places, imagine the worst, tend to over-think, and feel trapped in hopeless mental spots; and others may express distress through bodily symptoms such as: tension headaches, clenched jaw or teeth-grinding or fatigue.
 Often times there is a great lag time between when symptoms first appeared in your life to when you will start to seek treatment.
 When important issues lay buried and health concerns are delayed, one's quality of life may suffer.

 I understand how hard it is to make that first call to a therapist.
 Participating in therapy is a personal and private choice.
-My approach is free of judgement and harnesses a multi-national understanding of being to kindle greater psychological growth with finesse and sensitivity.
+My approach is free of judgment and harnesses a multi-national understanding of being to kindle greater psychological growth with finesse and nuance, and yet with sensitivity and directness.
 While psychiatrists are mostly specialists of medication management, clinical psychologists are trained in the art of understanding and evaluating human behavior through psychotherapy.
 Cultivating a strong mind is more than being book smart or being good at what you do.

 I combine strategy and insight to help you develop greater access to yourself, to boost your self-awareness as well as listening better to others, and enhance your positive emotional connectivity with others.